 - Provide time for the students to play with the technology in pairs or small groups (with the instruction that they may only ask the teacher to help with tech issues – can’t open, won’t boot, etc – for the first 5 to 15 min depending on the complexity of the tech).

-- Teacher circulates and invites students to share (or ‘satellite’) their knowledge with others.
+- The teacher circulates and invites students to share (or ‘satellite’) their knowledge with others.

 - Once students have had exposure to different ways of representing their learning, I strongly recommend providing them with some choice and agency.
 Providing the choice of medium, from digital to analogue, helps meet the needs of varied learners and supports a Universal Design for Learning approach to planning and teaching.